[This is a work in progress. If you spot an error, or would like to contribute, please get in touch]

 Structure the organisation in a way that facilitates adaptation and change.
 Consider appropriate team topologies to facilitate adaptability.

 Through facilitating learning, responding, monitoring, and anticipating threats, we can create resilient organisations.
-DevOps and psychological safety are two important components of resilience engineering.
+DevOps and psychological safety are two important components of resilience engineering, and resilience engineering (in my opinion) is soon going to be seen as a core aspect of organisational (and digital) transformation.

 Conway, M. E. (1968) How Do Committees Invent?
 Datamation magazine.
 F. D. Thompson Publications, Inc. Available at: https://www.melconway.com/Home/Committees_Paper.html